Na\"ive PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation: Additional Ablation Studies

 \subsection{Loss Function}

-The second section of Tab.~\ref{tab:ablation} considers the loss function utilized to train \np.
-Specifically, we compare two loss configurations: (i) MAE + differentiable SRCC (\texttt{mae+srcc}), and (ii) MAE + LambdaRank (\texttt{mae+lambdarank}).
-In the LambdaRank variant, the MAE loss provides standard gradient flow, while the LambdaRank gradient directly optimizes NDCG@3 via list-wise weighting of pairwise prediction errors.
-Both losses operate per-prompt group using the grouped batch sampler.
-Results show that \texttt{mae+srcc} is the stronger default across DMs and metrics.
+\begin{sloppypar} The second section of Tab.~\ref{tab:ablation} considers the loss function utilized to train \np.
+We compare four configurations, each pairing the MAE regression term with a different listwise ranking objective: (i) MAE\,+\,differentiable SRCC (\texttt{mae+srcc})~\cite{blondel2020fast}, (ii) MAE\,+\,LambdaRank (\texttt{mae+lambdarank}), (iii) MAE\,+\,LambdaLoss (\texttt{mae+lambdaloss})~\cite{wang2018lambdaloss}, and (iv) MAE\,+\,NeuralNDCG (\texttt{neuralndcg})~\cite{pobrotyn2021neuralndcg}.
+In every variant the MAE term anchors the predictions to the normalized target magnitude, while the ranking term shapes the within-prompt ordering. \texttt{mae+lambdarank} and \texttt{mae+lambdaloss} are two instances of the LambdaLoss framework~\cite{wang2018lambdaloss}: For each prompt, they encourage the model to rank higher-quality candidates above lower-quality ones, giving larger weight to pairwise mistakes that would most affect NDCG@5.
+The two losses differ mainly in the specific NDCG-based weighting formulation they use.
+In contrast, \texttt{neuralndcg} uses a differentiable approximation to sorting, allowing the model to optimize a smooth surrogate of NDCG@5 over the full candidate list.
+All losses are computed within prompt-level candidate groups using the grouped batch sampler.
+Results show that \texttt{mae+srcc} remains the stronger default across DMs and metrics. \end{sloppypar}